sam0402/pCP-addon/AirPlay2/README.md

 Script to install Airplay2 on piCorePlayer OS

+1. Switch the Shairport-sync to "Yes" at Tweaks Page

-Login to PiCorePlayer using ssh, default login: tc password: piCore
+2. Login to PiCorePlayer using ssh, default login: tc password: piCore

 run: